May Offensive: Kon Tum Province

 At 17:30 on 25 May, the 95C and 101D Regiments attacked Firebase 29 on Hill 824 (14.659°N 107.636°E), 4 km southwest of Ben Het defended by Companies A and C, 1st Battalion, 18th Infantry Regiment, elements of the 3rd Battalion, 12th Infantry Regiment and Battery B, 6th Battalion, 29th Artillery Regiment.
 The defenders returned fire with their heavy weapons and nearby firebases hit the lower slopes of Hill 824 with their artillery.
 An AC-47 Spooky gunship arrived overhead and began spraying the surrounding woods with fire.
 The PAVN assaulted the southwestern perimeter and at around 20:00 sappers from the 120th Sapper Battalion began to demolish the wire with satchel charges, blowing several gaps in the wire.
 The PAVN infantry then assaulted through the gaps despite heavy defensive fire.
 PAVN recoilless rifle fire and rocket propelled grenades destroyed the defense bunkers and by 22:00 the PAVN controlled the southern sector.
 The PAVN then split up with some following a communications trench, overwhelming six bunkers along the way, while others moved further up the hill to attack the command post.
 While the northern end of the base was also battling the PAVN assault, a small reaction force of 15 men was sent to assist the southern sector, splitting into three five-man sections they hit the PAVN forcing them to retreat into the captured bunkers.
 The defenders then attacked the bunkers with recoilless rifles, M72 LAW antitank rockets and makeshift incendiary bombs.
 Outside the base perimeter increased air and artillery support prevented follow-on troops from entering the base and after a final attempt to enter the base at 01:30 the PAVN began to withdraw.
 By 07:30 all the PAVN within the base had been killed or captured.
 PAVN losses were 198 killed (while PAVN prisoners indicated that another 150 had been killed) and 300 wounded.
-U.S. losses were 18 killed and 62 wounded.
+US losses were 18 killed and 62 wounded.

-On 26 May I Field Force received intelligence that the PAVN 21st Regiment, which normally operated in the Que Son Valley, had moved into II Corps and was advancing on the Dak Pek Camp in northwest of Kon Tum Province.
+On 26 May, I Field Force received intelligence that the PAVN 21st Regiment of the 2nd Division, which normally operated in the Que Son Valley, had moved into II Corps and was advancing on the Dak Pek Camp in northwest of Kon Tum Province.
 Two battalions from the 3rd Brigade, 101st Airborne Division were deployed to secure the high ground overlooking the camp and B–52s sorties hit the surrounding area.
-The 21st Regiment retreated into Laos.
+Facing risk of annihilation, the 21st Regiment chose the fastest route to retreat into Laos.